subhashmahimaluri/ssbhakthi_re/DATA_EXPORT_README.md

 - Redis data (if any)
 - Configuration files

+**Note:** The `export/` directory and generated `.tar.gz` files are automatically ignored by Git and should never be committed to the repository.

 ## Importing Data (For the New Developer)

 To import the data on a new machine: